Psycho-Pass: Mandatory Happiness: Release

 The game was originally released for the Xbox One on May 28, 2015, in Japan; PlayStation 4 and PlayStation Vita versions followed on March 24, 2016.
-NIS America released the latter two versions on September 13, 2016, in North America and on September 16, 2016, in Europe.
+NIS America released the latter two versions on September 13, 2016, in North America, on September 16, 2016, in Europe, and on September 30, 2016 in Australia.
 A Windows version of the game was released on Steam on April 24, 2017.

 Reception

+The game received "mixed or average reviews" on all platforms according to the review aggregation website Metacritic.
+In Japan, Famitsu gave the Xbox One version a score of two eights, one seven and one nine for a total of 32 out of 40.